 2. Savings Goals in 2020 Plan

-Compared to 2019, in 2020 the Company proposes to maintain the same savings goal metrics for the majority of the Electric Portfolio and identical savings goal metrics for the Natural Gas Portfolio.
+Compared to 2019, in 2020, the Company proposes to maintain the same annual savings goal metrics for the majority of the Electric Portfolio and identical savings goal metrics for the Natural Gas Portfolio.
+Details are in Section 14.